Links

 Run panther_analysis_tool test to ensure your unit tests are passing.

 When using upload, detections and Lookup Tables with existing IDs are overwritten.
-Locally deleted detections will not automatically be deleted in your Panther instance, and must be removed with the delete command (or by manually deleting them in your Panther Console).
-For CLI-driven workflows, it's recommended to set a detection's Enabled property to false, instead of deleting.
+Locally deleted detections will not automatically be deleted in your Panther instance on upload—they must be removed with the delete command (or manually deleted in your Panther Console).
+When using the CLI workflow, it's recommended to set a detection's Enabled property to false, instead of deleting.

 This will interactively ask you for a confirmation before it deletes the detection.
 If you would like to delete without confirming, you can use the following command: